beginning of content

 Key facts

-- Absence seizures are a type of epilepsy seizure that affects both sides of the brain at the same time.
+• Absence seizures are seizures that affect both sides of your brain at once.

-- An absence seizure causes the person to looks like they are daydreaming or not paying attention.
+• An absence seizure can look like the person is daydreaming or not paying attention.

-- Absence seizures can usually be prevented with medicines.
+• Absence seizures are usually prevented with medicines.

-- Some children will grow out of absence seizures by their teens, and be able to stop taking medicines.
+• Some children outgrow absence seizures by their teens and can stop medication.

 What is an absence seizure?

-An absence seizure is a type of seizure that affects your whole brain at once.
-This type of seizure usually begins in childhood, but can also occur in adolescents and adults.
-Absence seizures start suddenly and cause you to stop what you are doing and stare into space.
+An absence seizure is a kind of seizure that affects your whole brain at the same time.
+This kind of seizure usually begins in childhood but can also happen in teens and adults.
+Absence seizures start suddenly and make you stop what you are doing and stare into space.
 People may think you are daydreaming or not paying attention.

-Absence seizures can happen many times a day but usually don't last more than 20 seconds.
+Absence seizures can happen many times a day.
+Each one lasts between 5 to 30 seconds.
 They mostly affect children and young people and can cause problems with learning, so it's important to get treatment.

 Absence seizures used to be called 'petit mal' seizures.
-You may have heard them be referred to as silent seizures.
-They are a form of epilepsy, a condition that disrupts the electrical activity in the brain, causing the seizure.
+They are a type of epilepsy, a condition that affects the electrical activity in the brain, causing the seizure.

 What are the symptoms of an absence seizure?

-In a typical absence seizure, you temporarily stop what you are doing and lose awareness.
+In a typical absence seizure, you suddenly stop what you are doing and lose awareness.

 The seizure will usually last for 5 to 30 seconds, pass quickly, and start and end suddenly.
-After the seizure your awareness quickly returns to normal.
+After the seizure your awareness quickly goes back to normal.

-There are less common types of absence seizure with different symptoms:
+There are some less common types of absence seizure with different symptoms:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.